PegliOne/FakeOS-Windows-98/README.md

-# FakeOS-Windows-98
+# FakeOS: Windows 98

-A fake operating system created for the _nology course
+A fake operating system created for the _nology course inspired by Windows 98